 How To Understand, Control, And Optimize Your Container Costs

-No matter how you use containerized architecture, whether you use OpenShift, Kubernetes, or Docker, collecting, analyzing, and interpreting container cost data can be challenging.
+No matter how you use containerized architecture, collecting, analyzing, and interpreting container cost data can be challenging.
 All three platforms support monitoring, but most cost tools only provide total and average costs, not more actionable details such as cost per customer, per feature, or per environment.

-The result is that it can be tough to determine who, what, and why your container costs are changing to optimize them.
+Therefore, it can be challenging to determine who, what, and why your container costs are changing to optimize them.

 - With CloudZero’s cloud cost intelligence approach, you can capture, analyze, and share immediately actionable cost insights across containerized and non-containerized infrastructure.